kazabooboo/gizra.com/_posts/2009-12-07-does-every-page-really-need-to-be-a-node.md

 ---
-created: 1260218791
-layout: post
 tags:
 - Drupal-planet
-permalink: content/does-every-page-really-need-be-node
+permalink: /content/does-every-page-really-need-be-node/
 title: Does every page really need to be a node?
+created: 1260218791
+layout: post
 ---
 No.
 Let's take the "usual" home page as an example: